 ATLANTA — The Georgia Court of Appeals should affirm a trial court’s ruling that no coverage is owed for an underlying suit alleging bodily injuries caused by exposure to lead paint because the policy at issue includes a lead exclusion that clearly bars coverage, the insurer argues in a recently filed appellee brief (Mary Douglas, et al. v.
 Country Mutual Insurance Co., No, A19A0925, Ga.
 App., 2019 GA App.
 Ct.
 Briefs LEXIS 64).

-LOS ANGELES — An insured involved in a long-standing asbestos insurance coverage dispute argues in a Nov.
-21 brief filed in the Second District California Court of Appeal that a trial court correctly ruled that a primary insurer’s allocation approach is prohibited by the “all sums” rule of allocation (Truck Insurance Exchange v.
+LOS ANGELES — An insured involved in a long-standing asbestos insurance coverage dispute argues in a March 15 reply brief filed in the Second District California Court of Appeal that the appeals court should enforce its decision in a 2007 case and reverse a trial court’s finding that the insured’s attempt to recover more than $6.6 million in deductibles is time-barred (Truck Insurance Exchange v.
 Kaiser Cement & Gypsum Corp., et al., No. B278091, Calif.
 App., 2nd Dist., Div.
-4, 2018 CA App.
+4, 2019 CA App.
 Ct.
-Briefs LEXIS 7843).
+Briefs LEXIS 643).

 ATLANTA — A property owner on Jan.
 21 challenged an insurer’s appeal asking the Georgia Court of Appeals to set aside a lower court’s $4.2 million jury award, calling the insurer’s “absurd argument” a “last-ditch attempt” to avoid paying its title insurance claim (Old Republic National Title Insurance Co. v.
 RM Kids LLC, No. A19A0971, Ga.
 App.).